GED Classes Watertown New York

 The computerized GED test, however, is a challenging assessment that measures knowledge at a level comparable to that of graduating high school seniors.
 So, getting perfectly prepared is your key to success on the GED test.

-You can contact one of the facilities listed above if you prefer to learn under the guidance of dedicated and experienced instructors, but if you can learn independently as well, perhaps following an online course will be more convenient because that allows you to study where and when suits you best.
+You can contact one of the facilities listed above if you prefer to learn under the guidance of dedicated and experienced instructors.

 Does this page need any adjustments?
 Should we remove or include a facility?
 We welcome your advice here.